 When being pitched the idea, Bruce Prichard wasn’t sure the 260-pound Texan redneck Dustin Rhodes even knew what androgynous really meant!

-Dustin recalls the meeting on the Edge and Christian Pod of Awesomeness: “[Vince] kept saying, ‘This is an androgynous character,’ and I’m just agreeing with him but I have no idea what the hell that means.
-So, I’m like yeah, sure, I’ll give this a try because I really wanted to do something on my own other than the Dustin Rhodes name, to try to accomplish something that is fresh and new and then go from there.
+Dustin recalls the meeting on the Edge and Christian Pod of Awesomeness: “[Vince] kept saying, ‘This is an androgynous character,’ and I’m just agreeing with him, but I have no idea what the hell that means.
+So, I’m like yeah, sure.
+I’ll give this a try because I really wanted to do something on my own other than the Dustin Rhodes name, to try to accomplish something fresh and new and then go from there.
 I hung up the phone with them after agreeing to meet with Music and Costuming and all that crap that they do up there at Stamford, and opened up the dictionary and look up to see what androgynous was.
-I shook my head and I’m like, “Oh, well, I can’t back out now… Let’s go!
+I shook my head, and I’m like, “Oh, well, I can’t back out now… Let’s go!
 I gave it my all, you know”.

 And gave it his all he did.

 Dustin Rhodes and His Dedication to the Character of Goldust

 Bruce Prichard remembers, “Goldust was controversial, and we knew it.
 That’s what we were looking for; we were looking for controversy.
 So, he was accomplishing what we wanted.”

 The character had great success throughout 1996-97 and was involved in many memorable feuds with Razor Ramon, Roddy Piper, and Undertaker, in large part due to Dustin’s fearlessness in portraying the character.
 His dedication to the role lead to him appearing on Late Night with Conan O’Brien completely in character.